watanyoshi/TV_project/README.md

 TV signal converter - Portta HDMI to RGB YPbPr (https://www.amazon.co.jp/gp/product/B00A8FIQXA) Captured sample images are seen in Github (https://github.com/watanyoshi/TV_project/tree/main/TV_watch_system/to)

-Self-made Application to search the latest Japanese TV programs to find something fun TV_crawl.sh - Shell script to run on Ubuntu server once a day Excerpt of inside: python url_read24DIGInew_add.py - Crawl Japanese TV program site called tvkingdom for one day in a week
+Self-made Application to search the latest Japanese TV programs to find something fun.
+Some part for movies needs access to movie database then made a small clone of the database of Yahoo movie using SQlite.
+TV_crawl.sh - Shell script to run on Ubuntu server once a day Excerpt of inside: python url_read24DIGInew_add.py - Crawl Japanese TV program site called tvkingdom for one day in a week